appyoumake/Appyoumake/docs/TEMPLATES REFERENCE - frontpage.html file.md

 Updating authors: <br>
 Comment: _Only update the version number above when component specifications change_

-_(If you have not already done it, you should first read [HOWTO - Template Design & Development.md](HOWTO - Template Design & Development.md) and [Mlab explained.md](Mlab explained.md))_
+_(If you have not already done it, you should first read [HOWTO - Template Design & Development.md](HOWTO - Template Design & Development.md) and [Appyoumake explained.md](Appyoumake explained.md))_

 This is the core template file that is copied to an app's index.html file (the first HTML5 page that the Cordova framework displays when an app is started) when a new app is created based on a template.
 It contains the physical layout for an app and links to all the initial CSS and Javascript files that an app requires (components may add their own Javascript and CSS files later).
-The layout should be based on the [jQuery Mobile framework](https://jquerymobile.com/) as Mlab is using this framework to support smart device specific features, for instance the use of swiping to move between pages.
+The layout should be based on the [jQuery Mobile framework](https://jquerymobile.com/) as Appyoumake is using this framework to support smart device specific features, for instance the use of swiping to move between pages.
 In addition it can contain Javascript code to perform certain tasks such as navigation, etc.

 Below we will go through the different elements that can be present in the frontpage.html file.
-Some of these are required for Mlab apps to function properly, other elements are optional and meant to enhance the experience of using Mlab apps on smart devices.
-As Mlab apps are based on HTML5 and related technologies there is nothing stopping you from adding additional features as long as they are HTML5 compatible and do not interfer with how Mlab works.
+Some of these are required for Appyoumake apps to function properly, other elements are optional and meant to enhance the experience of using Appyoumake apps on smart devices.
+As Appyoumake apps are based on HTML5 and related technologies there is nothing stopping you from adding additional features as long as they are HTML5 compatible and do not interfer with how Appyoumake works.
 This document is describing required and optional but common functionality to support, but if something is not mentioned here it does not disqualify it from being added to a template if it is useful.

-**When creating this file it is important to remember that you need to support both the Mlab app editor functionality, i.e. all the design time features of Mlab, as well as the final runtime app.
+**When creating this file it is important to remember that you need to support both the Appyoumake app editor functionality, i.e. all the design time features of Appyoumake, as well as the final runtime app.
 The former represents a particular challenge as you are in effect editing and modifying HTML5 pages inside another HTML5 page so care must be taken to avoid accidentally affecting the editing tools when trying to do something to the app page(s).**

 * **Page layout (required)**

    The basics of the layout will be familiar to anyone who has designed a website (or indeed an app).
 You will have some repeating elements on every page, typically navigation features such as forward/backward buttons and tools such as search, zoom, change colour scheme, etc., and some elements that are unique for each page.
 The latter are typically the title/headline of a page and the content of the page itself.
-Mlab is following jQuery Mobile conventions ith regards to creating the layout, see [https://learn.jquery.com/jquery-mobile/getting-started/](https://learn.jquery.com/jquery-mobile/getting-started/) and [http://demos.jquerymobile.com/1.4.5/pages/](http://demos.jquerymobile.com/1.4.5/pages/) for more information on this, here we will focus on Mlab specific aspects of the layout.
+Appyoumake is following jQuery Mobile conventions ith regards to creating the layout, see [https://learn.jquery.com/jquery-mobile/getting-started/](https://learn.jquery.com/jquery-mobile/getting-started/) and [http://demos.jquerymobile.com/1.4.5/pages/](http://demos.jquerymobile.com/1.4.5/pages/) for more information on this, here we will focus on Appyoumake specific aspects of the layout.

    This page *must* have an div with **both** an ID and class of "mlab_editable_area".
 This DIV is where the HTML5 code for components are put when the app creator adds a component to the app at design time.
-The reason for using both an ID attribute and a class name is that we cannot locate the DIV by ID when it is manipulated in the MLAB editor tool.
+The reason for using both an ID attribute and a class name is that we cannot locate the DIV by ID when it is manipulated in the Appyoumake editor tool.
 Typically this DIV goes inside the DIV marked as being for content in jQuery Mobile.

    You may also need to add some wrapper DIVs for layout or styling purposes for formatting of the content during design time.
 Then we will have something like this for the core content (see end of this post for a [complete frontpage.html](#user-content-example-frontpagehtml-file)):
    ```HTML